The Golden-Headed Fish: Georgia

 Georgian scholarship registers variants of the fish as the helper as the Georgian type 507, "Grateful Dead".
 In these tales, the hero releases "a blue fish" that helps him to discover the princess's deadly secret and purifies her.

-In a Georgian variant, Gulambara and Sulambara, the only cure for the king's blindness is "a fish red as blood", which can only be found in a distant sea.
+Author Marjory Wardrop collected a Georgian variant titled Gulambara and Sulambara.
+In this tale, the only cure for the king's blindness is "a fish red as blood", which can only be found in a distant sea.
 A fisherman captures the fish and brings it to the king.
 One day, the prince sees the fish in a basin and, feeling great remorse at its killing, decides to release the fish back to the water.
 The king learns of this and banishes his son.
 Wandering about, the boy reaches a stream, when he sees another boy of the same age and they decide to be brothers.
 When they reach a city, the mysterious boy warns the prince to stay indoors while he earns their living.
 He leaves their house one day and, walking around town, sees a tower and a row of spiked heads.
 The prince asks what is the meaning of such a sight, and he learns that the heads are from suitors who have failed to answer the princess's riddle: "Who are Gulambara and Sulambara?".
 The prince knows Gulambara and Sulambara are names of flowers, but he is given a chance to answer correctly.
 After a series of adventures, he answers the princess's riddle and marries her.
 When the prince and the princess come across the stream, the mysterious boy appears and suggests they divide the maiden equally.
 The mysterious boy binds her to a tree and threatens to strike her with a sword, but - lo and behold! - a "green stream" flows from the maiden's mouth, and the boy explains that "she was venomous" and "it would have killed the prince".
 He then reveals he is the crimson fish, and gives the prince a handkerchief with the cure for the prince's father.